Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 /dev/wwan0adb0 character device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The driver exposes a ADB protocol interface by implementing ADB WWAN Port.
-The userspace end of the ADB channel pipe is a /dev/wwan0adb0 character device.
+The userspace end of the woke ADB channel pipe is a /dev/wwan0adb0 character device.
 Application shall use this interface for ADB protocol communication.

 MIPC port userspace ABI